thradams/CPrime-V1/README.md

  * Be useful today.
 It can help existing C code at any time together with your existing compiler and code.
+   This tool is already being used to generate itself.
  * Create a tool to help creation and maintenance of  C code
  * Keep the input valid C code, then we can use in existing IDEs and compilers
  * Make the C development more produtive